gnailuy/gnailuy.com/_posts/2011-08-15-installing-grub-and-puppy-linux-to-portable-hard-drive-from-linux.markdown

 cp -r /boot/grub /media/diskone/
 ```

-Then, we will install stage 1 to the MBR of our disk.
+Then, we install stage 1 to the MBR.
 Type `grub` after the Linux command prompt.
 In the GRUB shell popped up, issue this command:

 ``` text
 grub> root (hd1,0)